Why we buy things we don’t need and how to prevent accumulating debt because of it

 Here’s what to do: Give yourself what you need.
 I get it, sometimes, we just really need the takeaway.
 But does it fix the problem of why we’re always on the brink of tears when we’re in a meeting with our micromanaging boss?
 Probably not.
 Yes, go for the takeaway, but also look at ways to give yourself what you truly need in those moments.
 In this situation, it might be investing in a course to upskill or setting aside time to apply for new jobs in order to get away from the toxic workplace.

 I’m almost certain that nearly everyone has been susceptible to at least one of these examples once in their lifetime.
 Sometimes we do it without thinking, but being aware of the different ways we might buy things we don’t need can help us to nip it in the bud.
 And if you have accumulated debt for some of these reasons, there’s no shame in it.
 Incredible is a debt management app that helps you gain a better understanding of your debt and ultimately help you improve your relationship with it.
-It’s now available to download on the App Store.
+Incredible is now available on the App Store and Google Play Store - start your journey to better financial health today!